 Additive/Variant Analysis: This additive quote adds to the concept of Christian business the importance of being grounded in the Word.
 It seems to make being a Christian Entrepreneur more difficult than being a secular Entrepreneur.
 Except Christian’s know God is with us and has a plan for the future, which for believers is comforting and reduces the anxiety associated with starting a new business.
 Realistically, it is a balance and Christians must strive to balance God and Business in order to avoid being unequally yoked with success, money, greed.

 Contextualization: Entrepreneurs are a different breed; and being an entrepreneur is in my spirit as I am constantly thinking of new ideas.
 However, I find myself struggling to maintain a balance between work and life (God).
 This is why Dr. Johnson included the Spiritual Self-Audit (SSA) in his book.
-Learning about the SSA and internalizing it (i.e., putting myself in the missionary shoes overseas) resonated with me.
+Learning about and internalizing the SSA (i.e., putting myself in the missionary shoes overseas) resonated with me.
 As a result the “M” in BAM became equally as important as the “B”, where until now it was less important.

 Going forward, my work in BAM will incorporate greater emphasis on the “M”, which includes using the SSA to help BAMers maintain a healthier well being while in the mission field.
 Another outcome for me was the decision to incorporate a Spiritual Gifts assessment to better equip missionaries as they go into the mission field.